 - Watercraft Endorsement — Expands personal liability and medical payments coverage for small sailboats and outboard motor boats only.

 - Theft Coverage Protection Endorsement — If items from your motor vehicle, trailer or watercraft are stolen, theft coverage protection broadens theft coverage without requiring proof of forcible entry.

 - Credit Card Forgery and Depositors Forgery Coverage Endorsement — Coverage applies if your credit cards are lost, stolen or used without permission, or if someone forges a check, draft, promissory note, etc. Certain restrictions apply and are noted in your home insurance policy.

 A standard homeowners policy may not protect you from:

 - Flood, Earthquake, Nuclear Accident and War — To protect against unforeseen and uncontrollable events like these, you can purchase hazard insurance through your home insurance policy.

 - Windstorm Damage — In certain areas (mostly coastal) of some states, standard home insurance coverage does not cover damage caused by windstorms and hail.
 Check your policy information to see if windstorm damage is covered in your area.

-These are just a couple of the key questions to ask when purchasing home insurance.
-You may also consider water back-up, sump pump overflow, identity theft protection and other coverages that may be specific to your situation.
+These are just a couple of the key questions to ask when purchasing homeowners insurance.